cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/03_typical_errors.md

 ## Test coupling

-If you run a single test it will fail
+If you run a single test it will fail.
-If you run test in different order some will fail
+If you run test in different order some will fail.
-If you try to parallelize test running they will fail from time to time
+If you try to parallelize test running they will fail from time to time.

 ```python
 state = True